Türkmenabat: Climate

-Türkmenabat has a cool desert climate (Köppen climate classification BWk), with cool winters and very hot summers.
+Türkmenabat has a cold desert climate (Köppen climate classification BWk), with cool winters and very hot summers.
 Rainfall is generally light and erratic, and occurs mainly in the winter and spring months.

 Demographics

 Türkmenabat is noted for possessing its own dialect of the Turkmen language.
 This regional dialect is a hybrid of the Turkmen and Uzbek languages, which have heavily influenced the area's culture and customs.
-This dialect is primarily spoken in Turkmenabat and northern districts of Lebap province.
+This dialect is primarily spoken in Türkmenabat and the northern districts of Lebap province.

 Transportation

+Urban transport

-Türkmenabat is connected with the Turkmen capital Ashgabat and Turkmen port city Türkmenbaşy by Turkmenistan Airlines and the M37 highway.
-Türkmenabat is also connected by rail to every province in Turkmenistan.
+Türkmenabat is connected with the Turkmen capital Ashgabat and Turkmen port city Türkmenbaşy by M37 highway.
 In March 2017, two new bridges, one for rail and one for motor vehicles, were opened for crossing the Amu Darya at Türkmenabat.
 The rail bridge replaced one built in the early 1900s, and the automobile bridge replaced a pontoon bridge.

-A new Turkmenabat International Airport opened in 2018, located in a newly annexed part of the city at its southern edge.
-The capacity of the airport complex is 500 passengers per hour.
-Türkmenabat offers scheduled air service to and from all the major cities of Turkmenistan.
+Turkmenabat bus terminal provides regional bus connections and intercity bus connections.
+The bus station is designed to serve 700 passengers per day.

+In Türkmenabat taxis are available at any time of the day or night.
+Passengers may also hire taxicabs via mobile apps.
+Other hailing methods, such as telephone based calls or raising one's hand on the street, are also common as well.

 The city is a short distance from the international border crossing with Uzbekistan at Farap.